masmerise/livewire-toaster/README.md

 ### Unit testing

+> **Note** If you make use of [automatic translation of messages](#automatic-translation-of-messages), you should assert whether the **translation keys** are passed along correctly instead of the human readable messages that are replaced by Laravel's translator.
+> Otherwise, your tests are going to fail as the messages are not translated during unit testing.

 Toaster provides a couple of testing capabilities in order for you to build a robust application:

 ```php